-I can’t believe I graduate in a few days!
-It’s currently Senior Week and while we have a bunch of exciting events lined up, over the weekend a few friends and I decided to take a spontaneous trip up to Block Island.
-It was so much fun!
+Over the weekend a few friends and I decided to take a spontaneous trip up to Block Island, and it was so much fun!
 I haven’t been to an island in years and it was the perfect day for some rest and relaxation.

 Block Island is pretty easy to get to – from Boston, it’s a short one and a half hour drive to Point Judith, RI where you can take a ferry to the island.
 There are two options for the ferry: a high-speed one that takes 30 minutes, and a traditional one which is 55 minutes.
 We chose the traditional one so we could enjoy the views for longer!

 We had a few hours to explore before getting lunch, and stumbled upon an animal farm.
 This place has some of the rarest animals I’ve ever seen.
 Emus, llamas, camels, yaks, lemurs, kangaroos… you name it.
 It even had a mix between a zebra and a donkey!
 My favorite was this little guy…

 For lunch, we went to Persephone’s.
 It’s the cutest little cafe in the downtown district and the food was so good!

 I got a kale and bacon quiche (!!!) and banana bread.
 I never thought to put kale and bacon together in a quiche, and it is genius!
 I’m obsessed with kale and turkey bacon, so I need to try making this on my own some time.

 After a rejuvenating lunch, we headed over to the ocean for some fun in the sun!
 While it was too cold to go into the water, resting on the rocks was just as relaxing.